Here’s What Happened at Day 1 Of Browns Joint Practices With Vikings

 Injury Report

-Did not practice: David Bell (quad), Jaelon Darden, Michael Dunn, Tony Fields II (ankle), Ronnie Hickman (back), Jordan Hicks, Isaiah McGuire (illness), Za'Darius Smith (knee), Denzel Ward (concussion protocol), Nathaniel Watson (quad).
+Did not practice: David Bell (quad), Jaelon Darden, Michael Dunn, Tony Fields II (ankle), Mike Hall Jr. (stinger), Ronnie Hickman (back), Jordan Hicks, Rodney McLeod (soreness), Denzel Ward (concussion protocol), Nathaniel Watson (quad)

 PUP List: Nick Chubb (knee), D'Anthony Bell (shin), Dalvin Tomlinson (knee), Jack Conklin (knee), Jedrick Wills (knee)